stephs-repos/databricks-dev-container/README.md

 The asset bundle is configured to use *serverless* compute in the databricks workspace.
 This took me a while to figure out, some of this stuff is pretty new and not easy to find in the ref docs.

-Use this template as a starting point for building and deploying your Databricks workloads while developing in a reproducible dev container.
-Why use a dev container?
-Because once you use containers you'll never go back.

 I did use the chatbot to generate some of the boilerplate in this doc.
 I've reviewed it all, but please let me know if you encounter any fun hallucinations or alternative facts.